vector-of-bool/bpt/docs/dev/building.rst

 ===========================

-Installing the LLVM ``lld`` linker will *significantly* improve the time it takes for ``dds`` and its unit test executables to link.
+Installing the LLVM ``lld`` linker will *significantly* improve the time it takes for ``bpt`` and its unit test executables to link.
 The Dagon tasks will automatically recognize the presence of ``lld`` if it has been installed properly.